Adobe-Marketing-Cloud/acp-sdks/README.md

    - Click on the "+" button on the bottom, and select module dependency.
    - In the next dialog, select the library module as your dependency.

-__Important__ - please keep in mind that all ACP SDK Android binaries depend on `core-1.x.x.aar`.
+__Important__ - note that all ACP SDK Android binaries depend on `core-1.x.x.aar`.

 ## Installing the ACP SDK for iOS

 The ACP SDK supports iOS 10 and newer.

 #### <a name="cocoapods"></a>Installation using Cocoapods << Preferred >>
-Installation via [Cocoapods](https://cocoapods.org/) is the easiest and Adobe recommended way to get the ACP SDK into your iOS app.
+Installation via [Cocoapods](https://cocoapods.org/) is the easiest and recommended way to get the ACP SDK into your iOS app.
 In your `Podfile`, simply add the following changes as needed:

     # minimum supported version of iOS is 10.0
     platform :ios, '10.0'